How quickly does the local

 Our city needs to attract and retain dynamic small businesses and startups to become competitive in the business community.
 These companies are the lifeblood of our community and are vital to the growth and well-being and of our families.

 As a small business owner myself, I understand the challenges an owner, their employees, and their families can face.
-As mayor, I will work closely with our local small businesses, ensuring their voices are heard, and they have the opportunity to grow to their full potential.
+As mayor, I will work closely with our local small businesses, ensuring their voices are heard, and that they have the opportunity to grow to their full potential.

 By partnering with local organizations, I will work to make Plymouth a highly attractive and competitive city to start a new business or relocate a growing business.